Jump to section

 According to chef Courtney Roulston, prawns should never be defrosted at room temperature.

-Put frozen prawns in a bowl of cold water and place it on the bottom shelf of the fridge and leave it overnight, or around 12 hours.
+Put frozen prawns in a bowl of cold water salted to taste like the ocean (2 tablespoons per litre) and place on the bottom shelf of the fridge, and leave it overnight or around 12 hours.

 Prawns can be cooked with or without their shells.
 They can be cooked on the barbecue, in a pan or on the grill individually or on skewers.
 Cooked prawns are simple: